simonox/iot-backend/README.md

 You can login to Grafana: http://localhost:3000/login (admin:admin)

-Have a look at the [HowTo in this repository](./software/dashboard/README.md).
+Have a look at the [HowTo in this repository](./docs/dashboard/README.md).

+## Contribution

+Feel free to open an issue for bugs, feature requests, or questions.
+Contributions are welcome.

+## License

+This project follows the [REUSE Specification](https://reuse.software/spec/) and is licensed under the [GPL 3.0 or later License - see the LICENSE file](./LICENSES/GPL-3.0-or-later.txt) for details.